 Objectives: The present study aimed to investigate the serum activities of paraoxonase-1 (PON-1) and lecithin cholesterol acyltransferase (LCAT) in children with nephrotic syndrome in an active phase (as newly diagnosed or old cases with acute relapse).
 Also, to study any correlation exists between paraoxonase-1 activity and lipid profile.

 Methods: This study consists of group 1 with 40 cases of nephrotic syndrome in the age group of (2-14 years) and group 2 with 40 age and sex-matched healthy controls.
 Lipid profile and paraoxonase activity, lecithin cholesterol acyltransferase activities were measured in both groups’ serum samples.

-Results: Statistical analysis by student’s t-test showed that the mean levels of Total Cholesterol, Triglycerides, LDL were significantly increased in Group 1 when compared to Group 2 (p <0.001).
-PON1 and Lecithin Cholesterol acyltransferase levels were significantly lowered in Group 1 compared to Group 2, and there is no significant difference among nephrotic groups.
+Results: Statistical analysis of student’s t-test showed that the mean levels of total cholesterol, triglycerides, LDL were significantly increased in group 1 when compared to Group 2 (p <0.001).
+PON1 and lecithin cholesterol acyltransferase levels were significantly lower in group 1 compared to group 2, and there is no significant difference among nephrotic groups.

-Conclusion: Both Paraoxonase-1 enzyme and Lecithin Cholesterol acyltransferase are considered good promising predictors for nephrotic syndrome and other parameters such as LDL, HDL, and T.G.
-The significantly decreased Paraoxonase-1 enzyme and Lecithin Cholesterol acyltransferase activities result in increased oxidation of LDL, thus accelerating atherosclerosis.
+Conclusions: Both paraoxonase-1 enzyme and lecithin cholesterol acyltransferase are considered good promising predictors for nephrotic syndrome and other parameters such as LDL, HDL, and TG.
+The significantly decreased paraoxonase-1 enzyme and lecithin cholesterol acyltransferase activities result in increased oxidation of LDL, thus accelerating atherosclerosis.